juaneacha/where-to-invest/README.md

 - Data Processing
   - Exploratory Analysis
-    - Number of property postings by state is mapped
+    - The number of property postings by state is mapped
     - Average house price by state is plotted
     - Real GDP annual growth by state is graphed
     - Personal income annual growth by state is graphed